chains-lab/cities-svc/docs/web/docs/UpdateOwnAdminData.md

 ### NewUpdateOwnAdminData

-`func NewUpdateOwnAdminData(id uuid.UUID, type_ string, attributes UpdateOwnAdminDataAttributes, ) *UpdateOwnAdminData`
+`func NewUpdateOwnAdminData(id string, type_ string, attributes UpdateOwnAdminDataAttributes, ) *UpdateOwnAdminData`

 NewUpdateOwnAdminData instantiates a new UpdateOwnAdminData object This constructor will assign default values to properties that have it defined,